xpdota/guide-scratch/general/HealProg.md

 ### Downtime

 During hard downtime (i.e. boss not targetable), priority goes out the window.
-Feel free to use Cure I, as it will save you mana and doesn't carry any of the usual disadvantages in such a scenario.
+Feel free to use Cure I and similar spells, as it will save you mana and doesn't carry any of the usual disadvantages in such a scenario.

 ## Mana Management